MSiekpheng/Turtlebot-Publish-Subscriber/robotic_programming_hw4/README.md

 ```

 ## Usage
-To use this, you need to clone this repository then copy the content in `src` folder into the `src` folder of your catkin workspace.
+To use this, you need to clone this repository then copy the `smb_common` folder into the `src` folder of your catkin workspace.
 Then build the workspace with `catkin_make` and source the new package:
 ```bash
 cd ~/catkin_ws